 Comodo Wants "Let's Encrypt" Trademark

-Since 2014 the nonprofit Internet Security Research Group (ISRG) has led a laudable effort called "Let's Encrypt" with support from Cisco, EFF, Facebook, Google, Mozilla, and others.
+Since 2014 the nonprofit Internet Security Research Group has led a laudable effort called "Let's Encrypt" with support from Cisco, EFF, Facebook, Google, Mozilla, and others.
 Their goal is to make trustworthy digital certificates freely available to any web site operator who wants to offer SSL/TLS security to their users, making the Internet safer for all of us.

 Yesterday ISRG announced that Comodo Group is attempting to trademark "Let's Encrypt".
 Yes, the same Comodo that became infamous in 2011 when its registration authorities were reportedly hacked to obtain phake digital certificates.